Emergency services

 More information:

-Authorities may place Australians under a travel ban.
-This means that you won't be able to leave the country if you're a visitor or resident permit (iqama) holder and you're involved in a dispute about:
+Authorities may place you under a travel ban if you're a tourist, visitor or resident identity card (Iqama) holder and you're involved in a dispute about, but not limited to:

-Authorities are strict with travel bans.
-They can take months or even years to resolve.
+Travel bans are strictly enforced, and they can take months or even years to resolve.

 Private Saudi citizens may also initiate travel bans against expats.